walles/flickr-uploader/README.md

 <http://stackoverflow.com/a/21020469/473672>
 1. `cd FlickrUploaderAndroid`
 1. Do `git tag` and decide on what the new version number should be
-1. `git tag vN.X.Y` for the new version
+1. `git tag N.X.Y` for the new version
 1. `./gradlew build`
 1. Upload `flickrUploader/build/outputs/apk/flickrUploader-release.apk` to
 Google Play